01/09/2019 / Wedding Tips

 Family-Style: Servers provide large platters of food to reception tables, and guests pass the trays around and serve themselves.
 This is not very common.
 Sometimes this is the best choice for a low-key rehearsal dinner.

-What is the average wedding catering cost per person?
+How much does a wedding catering cost in Italy per person?

 Is a wedding reception buffet always the cheaper option?